thisismetis/Metis_Fundamentals/git_and_github/git_setup.md

 $ git config --list
 ```

 Make sure your name and email are correct.
-If not, then do:
+If not, then do (with your name and email!):

 ```
 $ git config --global user.name "Joan Wang"
 $ git config --global user.email "my_email_address@gmail.com"
 ```

-You never need to do these steps again.
+You should never need to do these steps again.

 ---